alisonthemonster/alisonthemonster.github.io/about.md

 ---

 <h2>Hiya! 👩‍💻</h2>
 <p>Hi there!
-I'm a software engineer based out of Seattle, Washington.
+I'm a software engineer working in Android!.
 I currently work at Dropbox as an Android Developer.
-When I'm not building Android apps you can find me scowering my local Goodwill or cataloging the Seattle vintage apartment scene. </p>
+When I'm not building Android apps you can find me scowering my local Goodwill or working on my garden. </p>

 <div style="text-align: center"><img src="https://i.imgur.com/O5ptInB.png" width="400" /></div>